West Springfield Arts Council

 Humanities are branches of learning that deal with self-awareness, language, reason, creativity, human values and aspirations and the products of all of these.

 Interpretive Sciences are those activities that engage people of all ages in learning about nature, science and technology in ways that connect directly to their lives.

 26 Central Street

-1. A specific date, time and venue must be confirmed when submitting an application.
+1. A specific date, time (event program running time when applicable), and venue must be confirmed when submitting an application.
 Please include a letter from the venue as confirmation.

 2. Programs that offer free or low cost for attendees.

 3. New programming projects from first time applicants, will be given preference over repeat applicants.

 4. Applications from diverse age groups, cultural backgrounds, as well as local institutions and artists.

 5. We encourage collaboration and sponsorships among community groups.

 1. Grant funds may NOT be used to purchase food, refreshments, gifts; or for payment of sales taxes.